-(5).
+(4).
 Achieving Results and Project Management: Maximum Points =12

 This factor emphasizes HUD's commitment to ensuring that applicants keep promises made in their applications.
 The performance of successful applicants will be assessed quarterly to ensure that performance goals are met.
 This factor requires applicants to clearly identify benchmarks and milestones that demonstrate progress in study completion as well as final study outcomes.
 Applicants must also provide a management plan that indicates how they will ensure timely and successful completion of the study.
-The application should include the following;
+The application should include the following:

-- (a) A management plan that provides a schedule for the clear and expeditious completion of all major tasks, with associated benchmarks and major study milestones and deliverables.
+(a).
+Demonstration that it is clearly feasible to complete the study within the proposed period of performance and successfully achieve your objectives.
+You should provide a schedule for the clear and expeditious completion of all major tasks, with associated benchmarks and major study milestones and deliverables.
 Benchmarks and important milestones (e.g., completing the recruitment of study participants) should be identified on a quarterly basis in a study timeline.
 Any interim products should be identified.
-You should demonstrate that it is clearly feasible to complete the study within the proposed period of performance and successfully achieve your objectives.
 HUD has observed that studies can miss targeted performance timelines because of delays in the IRB approval process, unexpected difficulties with recruiting study participants, or delays in developing new laboratory methods or instruments.
-Successful applicants will be required to enter project benchmarks and milestones into a spreadsheet, which will be used by HUD to track study progress (6 points). - (b) Identify the organization/person that will have primary responsibility for completion of each of the major study tasks and indicate plans for ensuring effective communication among members of the study team as well as the community, if applicable, about goals, methods, progress and timeliness (3 points). - (c) In your response you should identify potential obstacles and delays in maintaining your proposed schedule and achieving your study objectives (e.g. recruitment and/or retention), and discuss steps and adjustments you would take to respond to these potential obstacles and delays to ensure timely completion of the study (2 points). - (d) Include plans and schedules for preparation and submission of a minimum of one manuscript for publication in a peer-reviewed academic journal following HUD acceptance.
+Successful applicants will be required to enter project benchmarks and milestones into a spreadsheet, which will be used by HUD to track study progress.
+(3 points).

+(b).
+A management plan that discusses the schedule for the completion of all major tasks, with associated benchmarks and major study milestones and deliverables.
+Identify the organization/person that will have primary responsibility for completion of each of the major study tasks and indicate plans for ensuring effective communication among members of the study team as well as the community, if applicable, about goals, methods, progress, and timeliness.
+You must also submit an organizational chart that shows the key players in the project, their roles, and their reporting relationships.
+The chart may be submitted as an attachment and will not count towards the 25-page maximum.
+(6 points).

+(c).
+In your response you should identify potential obstacles and delays in maintaining your proposed schedule and achieving your study objectives (e.g., recruitment and/or retention) and discuss steps and adjustments you would take to respond to these potential obstacles and delays to ensure timely completion of the study (2 points).

+(d).
+Include plans and schedules for preparation and submission of a minimum of one manuscript for publication in a peer-reviewed academic journal following HUD acceptance.
 Depending on the study's focus, HUD may also accept submission of a manuscript for publication of study findings in one or more high quality professional journals (i.e., if this is considered more appropriate for the focus area than publication in a scientific/academic journal).
 Where possible, include the name of the journal in which you plan to publish.
 The final deliverable can be submitted to HUD during the agreed upon period of performance or during the 90-day closeout period following award expiration (1 point).

+Maximum Points: 100

-2. Preference Points.
+2. Other Factors.